bulletmark/pystand/README.md

   --github-access-token GITHUB_ACCESS_TOKEN
                         optional Github access token.
 Can specify to reduce rate limiting.
-  --do-not-strip        Do not strip unneeded symbols from binaries -V                    show pystand version
+  --no-strip            do not use or create stripped binaries --no-extra-strip      do not restrip already stripped source binaries -V                    show pystand version

 Commands: